12 Instagrammable places in Pakistan

 This ruined Hindu temple deserves a rightful mention when it comes to places to visit in Pakistan.
-The temple located in Azad-Kashmir used to be the centre of knowledge and learning in the ancient world.
+The temple located in Azad Kashmir used to be the center of knowledge and learning in the ancient world.
 We should always value history and its significance in making modern civilization.
-Moreover, the majestic temple is situated with lush green mountains and a magnetic Neelam river view.
+Moreover, the majestic temple is situated with lush green mountains and a magnetic Neelum River view.
 The 500 years old university is a hotspot for visitors also going towards LOC, and the Government has recently approved the opening of the Sharada Peeth corridor.
 This will enable Hindu pilgrims from India to visit the temple of knowledge.
-The temple dedicated to the Hindu goddess of learning also holds the significance of Buddhism's religious and political influence.
+The temple dedicated to the Hindu Goddess of learning also holds the significance of Buddhism's religious and political influence.

 9. Kaghan Valley

 Welcome to the exotic and authentic jewel of the Mansehra District, Pakistan.
-The alpine valley rises in the level of orange, green, and delicate blue that reflect the natural sunlight in all the right angles.
+The alpine valley rises in the level of orange, green, and delicate blue that reflect the natural sunlight at all the right angles.
 The hustling valley that is full of life has the enchanting allure of fairy tales set in.
-As you observe the bright landscapes, the honey-coloured cattle roam around, and the snow-capped mountains provide a paramount view.
+As you observe the bright landscapes, the honey-colored cattle roam around, and the snow-capped mountains provide a paramount view.
 The valley also hosts the popular lake Saiful Muluk the highest lake in Pakistan makes for a natural photogenic vision.
-At night the fresh air, magical twinkling lights, and midnight sky mirror the star gazing lake.
-Travel to Pakistan and the sight will surely take you and your audiences' breath away.
+At night the fresh air, magical twinkling lights, and midnight sky mirror the star-gazing lake.
+Travel to Pakistan, and the sight will surely take you and your audiences' breath away.

 10. Faisal Mosque

-Islamabad, the capital city of Pakistan, hosts the elevated and beautiful Margilla hills.
-Nestled among the breathtaking mountains, Faisal Mosque signifies the cultural importance of the Newly formed Islamic republic.
+Islamabad, the capital city of Pakistan, hosts the elevated and beautiful Margala Hills.
+Nestled among the breathtaking mountains, Faisal Mosque signifies the cultural importance of the Islamic Republic.
 The mosque is dedicated to King Faisal of Saudi Arabia, who gifted this as an act of brotherhood to the people of Pakistan.
 The white marbled mosque is located on elevated terraced land that highlights its superior design from all angles.
-The mosque was designed by an infamous Turkish architect who shaped it into an eight-edged shell by taking inspiration from the Kaaba in Mecca.
+The mosque was designed by an infamous Turkish architect Vedat Dalokay who shaped it into an eight-edged shell by taking inspiration from the Kaaba in Mecca.
 The white marble shines against the backdrop of green mountains, which ensures perfection on Instagram.

 11. Badshahi Mosque

-The archways and elegant terraces of the Badshahi mosque are always ready to provide a magnificent view for picture taking.
-Built by the Mughal emperor Aurangzeb the mosque is known as the emperor's mosque as well.
-The main rustic coloured mosque opens up to a vast sanctuary that can accommodate up to 55000 worshipers.
-The structure is in-scripted with beautiful designs that depict strength, power, and grace to the ma.
-The interior has rich stone cravings that help take majestic with panelling with a marble inlay.
+The archways and elegant terraces of the Badshahi Mosque are always ready to provide a magnificent view for picture taking.
+Built by the Mughal Emperor Aurangzeb, the mosque is known as the emperor's mosque as well.
+The main rustic-colored mosque opens up to a vast sanctuary that can accommodate up to 55000 worshipers.
+The interior has rich stone cravings that help take majestic with paneling with a marble inlay.
 The boldness of the structure will leave you speechless as you travel to Pakistan.
 Click away at the pretty view of the mosque and the city surrounding it.

-The last one of the best Instagrammable places list is Sheesh Mahal.
-Located in the northwest corner of Shahi Qila, the palace of mirrors is the best place to help light up your Instagram.
-The mahal has a unique story that has attracted visitors for years.
-The beloved queen of Shah Jahan had a dream one night of floating in the air and touching the stars.
-Thus, the palace of beautiful cut glittering mirrors was constructed in her honour.
+The last one in the Instagrammable places in Pakistan list is Sheesh Mahal.
+Located in the northwest corner of Shahi Qila, the Palace of Mirrors is the best place to help light up your Instagram.
+The place has a unique story that has attracted visitors for years.
+One night the beloved queen Shah Jahan had a dream of floating in the air and touching the stars.
+Thus, the palace of beautiful cut glittering mirrors was constructed in her honor.
 The walls are covered with elegant embroidery and precious stones.
 The mirrors will reflect your joy as you click away.

-All 12 of the locations are naturally magnificent, beautiful, and yes, insta-worthy.
+All of the 12 locations are naturally magnificent, beautiful, and, yes, Instagram worthy.
 Hate it or love it; no one can say no to a bit of glam and lavish praise online.
-So, clean your camera and get ready to travel to Pakistan.
+So, clean your camera, obtain your Pakistan visa and get ready to travel to Pakistan.